Turning our world upside-down.

-In Acts 17, Paul and Silas are in Thessalonica, ministering and preaching the gospel.
-(Acts 17:1–3) And through their witness, a “great many” (Acts 17:4) saw their great need of Christ and were thus converted by a powerful moving of the Holy Spirit, as Paul says, the “gospel came to you not only in word, but also in power and in the Holy Spirit and with full conviction.”
-(1 Thes 1:5) These newly-converted Thessalonians were immediately struck with great affliction, however, as there quickly arose great opposition to this revival.
-Motivated by a zealous hatred and envy of the Paul and Silas’s success, those that rejected the “gospel of God” brought great trouble upon the Thessalonian Christians, attempting to persuade them of the absurdity of the doctrines they had just received.
-(Acts 17:3–8)
+In Acts 17, Paul and Silas are in Thessalonica, ministering and preaching the gospel (Acts 17:1–3).
+And through their witness, a “great many” (Acts 17:4) saw their great need of Christ and were thus converted by a powerful moving of the Holy Spirit, as Paul says, the “gospel came to you not only in word, but also in power and in the Holy Spirit and with full conviction” (1 Thess.
+1:5).
+These newly-converted Thessalonians were immediately struck with great affliction, however, as there quickly arose great opposition to this revival.
+Motivated by a zealous hatred and envy of Paul and Silas’s success, those who rejected the “gospel of God” brought great trouble upon the Thessalonian Christians, attempting to persuade them of the absurdity of the doctrines they had just received (Acts 17:3–8).

-A riot ensued, incited by the Jewish unbelievers, which culminated in the rioters dragging the fresh Christian leaders before the Roman governors and indicting them with insurrection against Caesar, compelling the missionaries to flee the city prematurely.
-(Acts 17:10) This proves, no less, that the devil will do his best to trample on any advancement of the gospel.
+A riot ensued, incited by the Jewish unbelievers, which culminated in the rioters dragging the fresh Christian leaders before the Roman governors and indicting them with insurrection against Caesar, compelling the missionaries to flee the city prematurely (Acts 17:10).
+This proves, no less, that the devil will do his best to trample on any advancement of the gospel.
 At the first glimmering of hope and grace abounding in the soul, our great Adversary, the devil, pounces and seeks to crush hope and extinguish grace.
-Nevertheless, despite all his efforts in causing questions and uncertainty to arise in the church, the Thessalonian believers received the true gospel of grace and “became an example to all the believers in Macedonia and in Achaia.”
-(1 Thes 1:7) The good news of great grace through the risen Christ pervaded in the people of Thessalonica, as the reports quickly spread of their repentance and conversion.
-(1 Thes 1:8–9)
+Nevertheless, despite all his efforts in causing questions and uncertainty to arise in the church, the Thessalonian believers received the true gospel of grace and “became an example to all the believers in Macedonia and in Achaia” (1 Thess.
+1:7).
+The good news of great grace through the risen Christ pervaded in the people of Thessalonica, as the reports quickly spread of their repentance and conversion (1 Thess.
+1:8–9).

 This shows us, clearly, the illimitable power of grace.
 It literally changes lives, communities, countries — even the world.
 Grace capsizes our reason and logic.
-Grace flips all our preconceived notions about how life works on their head.
-It declares that “the way to grow rich is to become poor — the path to honour lies through shame — to enjoy rest we must plunge into a sea of troubles — peace is only to be enjoyed in a state of war — who would live must die — and who would gain must part with all that men hold most dear.”1 The reach of grace is infectious; its capacity overflows; its limits are boundless.
-Even in “much affliction” (1 Thes 1:6), the gospel graces us with “the joy of the Holy Spirit” (1 Thes 1:7), causing us to see the suffering of our Savior and the perfection of his work for us.
-(Acts 17:2–3)
+Grace flips on their head all our preconceived notions about how life works.
+It declares that “the way to grow rich is to become poor — the path to honour lies through shame — to enjoy rest we must plunge into a sea of troubles — peace is only to be enjoyed in a state of war — who would live must die — and who would gain must part with all that men hold most dear” (Guthrie, 16–17).
+The reach of grace is infectious; its capacity overflows; its limits are boundless.
+Even in “much affliction” (1 Thess.
+1:6), the gospel graces us with “the joy of the Holy Spirit” (1 Thess.
+1:7), causing us to see the suffering of our Savior and the perfection of his work for us (Acts 17:2–3)